salame-piccante-charcuterie-board.

 slicing-salame-piccante-detail.

-While many cultures have spicy sausages, the Italian piccante style is unique due to its curing process and the specific type of peppers used.
-Traditionally, this meat was a way for farmers to preserve pork during the winter months, using heat not just for flavor, but as a natural antimicrobial boost.
+Many cultures make spicy sausages, but the Italian piccante style is unique because of its curing methods and the types of peppers used.
+Historically, it helped farmers preserve pork during winter, using spices not only for flavor but also for natural preservation.

 The Ingredients